 As a bakery software manufacturer, we believe in the importance of attending food industry trade shows.
 Industry trade shows are normally a ton of fun!
 You get to pick up free swag, try new foods, talk to new people, and learn about up and coming trends.
-The food industry has the IBIE 2016 trade show in Las Vegas coming up on October 8th-11th, so we’ve decided to put together a list of the 8 most important reasons you should be attending a food industry specific trade show.
+The food industry has the IFT18 trade show is Chicago coming up on July 15th-18th, so we’ve decided to put together a list of the 8 most important reasons you should be attending a food industry specific trade show.

 The most important reason to attend a trade show is to stay on top of food industry changes and trends, particularly in the fastest growing segment, technology.
 Technology is rapidly changing; that means that you need to stay up to date if you’re going to make informed decisions as to whether to upgrade or hold off until the newest change is released.